transcom/mymove/docs/how-to/migrate-the-database.md

 ### Generating a New Migration

-If you are generating a new migration, use: `milmove gen migration`, which will create a placeholder migration and add it to the manifest.
+If you are generating a new migration, use: `milmove gen migration -n <migration_name>`, which will create a placeholder migration and add it to the manifest.

 ## Zero-Downtime Migrations